 You said: It’s a great novel about the rise and fall of a family, the relationship between fathers and sons, and the conflict between art and business.
 Well, and I have to say I do love family sagas.

 Peter L, Twitter

-We said: The novel which tells the story of a former Kentucky slave haunted by the trauma of her past life, also won the Pulitzer Prize for Fiction in 1988
+We said: Toni Morrison's novel tells the story of a former Kentucky slave haunted by the trauma of her past life, and won the Pulitzer Prize for Fiction in 1988.

 You said: This book is amazing.
 Beautifully written, haunting and the level of detail of the lengths people went to protect their families from slavery is fantastic.